moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 ![Domain%20Permissions](Plugin%20Template%20Request%20Time-Off%20in%20Workday%20081c4d522bf64bbead3697288dd46047/Screenshot%202024-07-12%20at%2012.49.29 PM.png)

-**Inform your Creator Studio developer that they can now use your Workday credentials to build their connector and plugin** 🚀
+**Inform your Creator Studio developer that they can now use your Workday credentials to build their connector and plugin**.

 # For Creator Studio Developers

 ## Step 1: Check you have built a Creator Studio Connector for your middleware / APIM tool

-This step was outlined in the Pre-requisites section above, and should be completed before you begin building your plugin.
+This step was outlined in the Prerequisites section above, and should be completed before you begin building your plugin.
 If you do not have a connector for your middleware tool, you can learn more about how to build one in our [Connector Configuration Guide](https://developer.moveworks.com/creator-studio/integrations/outbound/connector-configuration/).

 ## Step 2: Test required APIs with Postman